Skip to main content

 Cons

 • Inflexible.
 The Salesforce ID is used as the Salto ID, and there’s no way to change that.
-For example, you can’t take 2 different records in 2 different orgs and tell Salto to treat them as one.
+For example, you can’t take two different records in two different orgs and tell Salto to treat them as one.

 • CPQ records created outside of Salto will have mismatched Salto IDs even if they are logically the same.